boralg/qass/README.md

 - **CSV Import:** Import credentials from CSV files exported from browsers or other password managers.

 - **Offline:** Designed to work entirely offline, keeping your credentials under your control.
-The password store is a directory of two plain YAML files (user/password pairs + password salts) that can be trivially backed up.
+The password store is a directory of plain YAML files that can be trivially backed up.

 - **Simple**: The CLI and internals are 744 lines of Rust in total, comparable to the well-known and loved [pass](https://git.zx2c4.com/password-store/about/).
 The GUI is another 384 lines of Rust.
 This simplicity enables thorough audits of the codebase in a short time.
 In fact, I implore users to do so before trusting any security-critical software of such impact.